Bacdafucup: Critical response

 Bacdafucup was met with generally positive reviews from music critics.
-Rolling Stone said "...Four baldheads from Queens, N.Y., with Jam Master Jay of Run-D.M.C. co-producing, these menaces crank up monolithic old-school noise, thick as a brick and iceberg cold...."
-(Rolling Stone magazine Issue 672/3 - December 23, 1993 – January 6, 1994, p.
-156).
+Rolling Stone wrote: "Four baldheads from Queens, N.Y., with Jam Master Jay of Run-D.M.C. co-producing, these menaces crank up monolithic old-school noise, thick as a brick and iceberg cold."
 James Bernard of Entertainment Weekly rated the album an A−, saying "...bare-knuckles hip-hop featuring raw beats and four manic MCs competing for center stage.
 Onyx's confrontational attitude is so over-the-top that its enthusiasm becomes infectious..."
 (Entertainment Weekly magazine, Issue No. 165 – April 9, 1993, p.
 54).

 Ghetto Communicator of The Source gave the album three and a half stars out of five, saying "...an extremely dope vision of ugliness that is not for the sensitive....the lyrical chemistry between Sticky Fingaz and Fredro Starr combined with the phat production work of Chyskills (Large Professor's old school homey) and Kool Tee blows shit into orbit and leaves you open for more..."
 (The Source magazine, Issue #42 - March, 1993, p.
 79).

 Spin said "...'Move back, muthafuckas!
 The Onyx is here!'...When the gentlemen of Onyx beseech this of you, it would be within your best interest to heed their desires and indeed withdraw as requested ...Onyx raps it hard like it is..."
 (Spin magazine June, 1993, p.
 18).
 Gil Griffin of The Washington Post said that Onyx's lyrics about beat-downs, stickups and gun-toting may be more real than fantasy.

 Steve 'Flash' Juon of RapReviews gave the album eight out of ten, saying "For the most part, the plusses on this album are many for fans of hardcore rap, with Sticky Fingaz providing the needed comic relief if and when things get too serious.
 Other than the six unnecessary skits and a couple of throwaway songs that don't hold up to the high standard the group themselves set, "Bacdafucup" is a solid debut album for Onyx from beginning to finish."

-Vic Da Rula of Escobar300 gave the album ten out of ten, saying "...This album is everything that epitomized the East Coast rap scene at the time, Angry, energetic, and in your face.
-This album is as raw and gritty as it gets.
-If you don't have it then your missing out!"

 Deedub of Time Is Illmatic said "Jam Master Jay insisting that Sticky Fingaz be added to Onyx.
 There is no question that the self-proclaimed “mad author of anguish” is the chief emcee and carries the lyrical load throughout BacDaFucUp.
 Led by Sticky, Onyx's animated hyper-energy and horrorgangster rhymes mixed with quality and consistently dark production, make BacDaFucUp an overall solid album and very entertaining listen".